Introductory Guide to Warehouse Safety in the Logistics and Supply Chain Industry

 Training should be continuous and not a one-off occurrence.
 Regular safety meetings can help refresh the team's memory of important safety protocols, and updates should be provided when there are changes to processes, equipment, or regulations.

 It's also essential that training is conducted in a language and format that all employees understand.
 A successful safety awareness program also encourages worker participation.

 Inviting workers to share their insights, experiences, and ideas can make them feel valued and heard.
 They can also identify safety hazards that might not be immediately apparent to management.
 Suggestions for improvement could be encouraged through an anonymous reporting system or suggestion boxes.
-An important aspect of any safety awareness program is recognizing and rewarding safe behavior.

 This could be through a points system, where safe behavior earns points that could be redeemed for rewards, or through regular recognition of workers who uphold safety standards.